Loading Events

 Space is limited to 20 participants with 2 spots being held in reserve for members of Maine Beef Producers Association

-Join the University of Maine Team and special instructor, Mr. Scott Jensen from Idaho, in learning the basics of Artificial Insemination in cattle.
+Join the University of Maine Team and special instructor, Ashley Wright from the University of Arizona, in learning the basics of Artificial Insemination in cattle.
 Course will cover male and female reproductive anatomy/physiology, semen handling, liquid nitrogen tank basics, heat detection and synchronization, AI technique, basics of palpation, and hands-on learning with our sophisticated Bovine Breeder AI Simulator and reproductive tracts.
-Our instructors will guide you through everything you need to know to get started in cattle Artificial Insemination.
+Our instructors will guide you through everything you need to know to get started in cattle artificial insemination.

 For More Information, please contact Melissa Babcock at 207.581.2788, or by email at melissa.libby1@maine.edu.